flu-crew/parnas/README.md

 ## PARNAS ##
-PARNAS identifies taxa that best represent diversity on a phylogenetic tree and solves urgent needs in virology:
+PARNAS identifies taxa that best represent diversity on a phylogenetic tree and solves urgent needs in virology, such as
-- Finding representative strains for detailed analysis (phenotypic characterization, Bayesian inference, etc.)
+- Objectively finding representative strains for detailed analysis (phenotypic characterization, Bayesian inference, etc.)
 - Vaccine strain selection

 PARNAS can take into account previous selections and user's constraints.